logoscreative/standard-child-themes/logos/README.md

-# Logos Creative Child Theme for Standard
+# Logos Child Theme for Standard

 ## Description

 Child theme kit for [Logos Creative](http://logos-creative.com) themes built on [Standard 3](http://standardtheme.com).

-What this *really* does is use Standard as a framework. **All of Standard's styles and scripts are dequeued!
-Instead, the latest version of Bootstrap is loaded along with FitVids.js.** You'll need to write your own styles.
-You can also uncomment the `@import` line in the `style.css` file if you just want to grab Standard's main CSS.
-Otherwise, remove the `wp_dequeue_style`/`wp_dequeue_script` calls in `functions.php`.
+What this *really* does is use Standard as a starting point. **All of Standard's styles and scripts are dequeued!
+Instead, the latest version of Bootstrap is loaded along with FitVids.js and Font Awesome.** You'll need to write your own styles.
+You can also uncomment the `@import` line in the `style.css` file if you just want to grab Standard's main CSS—and the same goes for some default WordPress image classes.
+Otherwise, remove the `wp_dequeue_style`/`wp_dequeue_script` calls in `functions.php` to get individual Standard styles back.

 ## Shortcodes